-Photographing landscapes at night can be a very interesting way to present a scene quite differently from what you normally see.
+Photographing landscapes at night can be a very interesting way to present a scene quite differently from what you normally see (take a look at some other landscape photography ideas too).
 Have you observed landscapes at night?
 If not, go out on a full moon night and be in a location that is free of light pollution (light pollution can reflect off unwanted light from the clouds that can look less pleasing).
 You will have enough light to see the landscape and things that are around you – the landscape will be lit by a beautiful bluish glow and you can even see shadows created by the moonlight.

 So how can you illuminate a landscape at night for landscape photography?
 The best way to light a landscape at night for soulful landscapes is using moonlight.
 The stillness of the night along with the light from the moon can evoke various feelings in a landscape.

 Photographing landscapes under the moonlight can also be quite challenging, but the results can be very rewarding.
 You will need to take into account the direction and intensity of moonlight just as you would do for day time landscape photography.
 Let’s look into the details along with some tips on how you can photograph night time landscapes using moonlight.

 Some Points To Remember For Night Time Landscapes: